utcs-scea/ava/config/README.md

 ===================

 Configuration files are replacing environment variables for AvA's settings.
-Guestlib reads `/etc/ava/guest.conf` for user-defined configurations.
+The guestlib reads `/etc/ava/guest.conf` by default for user-defined configurations, this can be changed by setting the environment variable `AVA_CONFIG_FILE_PATH` to the absolute path to a configuration file.

 Run `setup.sh` to install an example configuration.